General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What was the name of the tower block where Del Boy and Rodney Trotter lived in Only Fools and Horses?
+- What was the identify of the tower block the place Del Boy and Rodney Trotter lived in Solely Fools and Horses?

-- What is the name of the fictional borough of Melbourne where Australian soap Neighbours is set?
+- What’s the identify of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is ready?

-- Who is the longest serving presenter of the BBC children’s show Blue Peter?
+- Who’s the longest serving presenter of the BBC kids’s present Blue Peter?

-- What is the name of Mackenzie Crook’s character in sitcom The Office?
+- What’s the identify of Mackenzie Criminal’s character in sitcom The Workplace?

 Answers